mariooooo3/Java-Games/src/MaffyBird/README.md

 ### Meteors
 Once the player reaches a score of 5, meteors begin spawning every 3 seconds.
 They move diagonally, adding an extra layer of difficulty.

+### Power-Ups
+Every 10 seconds a golden ★ orb spawns at a random height.
+Collecting it activates a shield that renders the bird immune to meteor collisions for 3 seconds.
+A shield bar at the top of the screen shows the remaining duration.

 ### Scoring
 Each pipe successfully passed increases the score by 1.
 The high score is saved between sessions.
+If a new high score is reached, a "★ NEW BEST!" banner appears on the game over screen.

 ### Game Over
-The game ends if the bird collides with a pipe, a meteor, or the ground.
+The game ends if the bird collides with a pipe, a meteor (without an active shield), or the ground.

 ---